Cartagena Travel Planning

 Home 9 Category: Travel Guide Cartagena

 Eating and drinking in Cartagena is a treat in our opinion.
-There are so many good restaurants that you can have great food every day of your trip if you want.
-Whether it is a simple lunch in a local restaurant, or an exclusive dinner in an international restaurant, there is more than enough choice for every taste and budget.
+There are so many good restaurants that you can have great food every day of your trip if.
+Whether it’s a simple lunch in a local restaurant, or an exclusive dinner in an international restaurant, there is more than enough choice for every taste and budget.

 Love to try the different bars while meeting new people?
 Then the Cartagena bar crawl might be your thing.